July 5, 2016

-In Attendance: Carol A. Francesconi, Paul F. Astorino, and Robert S. Ciskowski
+In Attendance: Paul F. Astorino, Robert S. Ciskowski and Carol A. Francesconi

-Paul read the Board of Selectmen meeting minutes for Tuesday, February 9, 2016; Carol accepted as presented; 2nd by Paul with a unanimous vote taken.
+Robert read the Board of Selectmen meeting minutes for Tuesday, June 21, 2016; Carol accepted as amended 2nd by Paul with a unanimous vote taken.
 (The pothole complaint was for Lanesborough Road.

 Highway Department, Peter LeFebvre: